 (I) Certification of Alternate Resources for Rejected Storage Withdrawal Capacity (Alternate Resources).
 In accordance with Schedule G-CT, Alternate Resources are required to the extent that the CTA rejects all or part of either an Initial Storage Allocation or a Mid-Year Storage Allocation.

 (J) Declaration of Firm Intrastate Pipeline Capacity (Firm Winter Requirement Capacity).
-Pursuant to Schedule G-CT, CTAs are required, during the winter season, to contract for firm intrastate transmission capacity.
-An Attachment J must be execute if the CTA has contract with a party other than PG&E for guaranteed use of the party’s 1) firm intrastate transmission capacity or 2) firm PG&E storage capacity and withdrawal rights in conjunction with Schedules G-AA or G-NA.
+Pursuant to Schedule G-CT, CTAs are required, during the winter season, to contract for firm intrastate capacity.
+An Attachment J must be executed if the CTA has a contract with a party other than PG&E for guaranteed use of the party’s 1) firm intrastate transmission capacity or 2) firm PG&E storage capacity and withdrawal rights in conjunction with Schedules G-AA or GNA.

-(K) Core Transport Agent Billing Agreement (Consolidated Billing).
+(K) Core Transport Agent Billing Agreement (Consolidated Billing Credits).
 This Attachment must be executed if 1) the CTA provides consolidated billing and PG&E no longer sends end-users an information-only bill; 2) the CTA shall be responsible for providing the end-user with the required billing and customer protection information; and 3) PG&E provides a billing credit to the CTA or the end-user for PG&E’s avoided costs.

+CORE GAS AGGREGATION SERVICE AGREEMENT (Cont'd.)

 BILLING AND PAYMENT